jzakaryan/ReferenceWizard/README.md

 for libs that are published to NuGet, along with the path to the sln file where those libs are consumed.
 The tool attaches the lib projects to the solution, and then replaces lib references with project references.

+## How to use

+The main script is wizard.py.
+It receives path to the directory where your NuGet lib sources are located as the first argument.
+The second argument is the path to the target sln file.

+`wizard.py C:\PathToYourNuGetLibSources C:\PathToYourTargetSlnFile`